leonrodenburg/ali-serverless-backend/README.md

 | TF_VAR_account      | The ID of your account                                                                                                    |
 | TF_VAR_region       | Again the region you want to deploy                                                                                       |

-With these variables set, you should be good to go!
-A push to master should be enough.
+5. Push to master and the pipeline should roll out the application in your account.

 ## Manually deploying with Terraform CLI